mainmatter/ember-simple-auth/README.md

 });
 ```

-For a more complete example see the _"OAuth example"_ in the [examples](#examples) list.
+For a more complete example see the _"External OAuth example"_ in the [examples](#examples) list.

-## The Server side
+## The Client/Server API

-The client/server interface as described for the "Resource Owner Password Credentials Grant" in RFC 6749 is
+The client/server API as specified for the _"Resource Owner Password Credentials Grant"_ in RFC 6749 is
-quite simple.
+actually quite simple.
 The client sends a request including the grant type as well as the user's username and password
 to the server's token endpoint:

 ```